matteosecli/Ulysses-doc/doc/source/examples.rst

 This is the same example, but with an explicit setup to ask for 2 full nodes.

 .. code-block:: bash
-   :caption: Parallel job asking for 16 MPI tasks distributed among 2 nodes, each task with 8 threads and 7.92 GB of memory for a total of 12 hours on ``regular2``.
+   :caption: Parallel job asking for 16 MPI tasks distributed among 2 nodes, each task with 8 (OpenMP) threads and 7.92 GB of memory for a total of 12 hours on ``regular2``.
 The output and error filenames are in TORQUE style.
    :linenos:

    #!/usr/bin/env bash